Mexico gives Takata deadline to hand over info on air bag products

-MEXICO CITY Mexico's economy ministry said it requested information from the local unit of Japanese auto parts supplier Takata Corp to determine which car models have used Takata products at the center of a global recall.
+MEXICO CITY Mexico's economy ministry said it requested information from the local unit of Japanese auto parts supplier Takata Corp (7312.T) to determine which car models have used Takata products at the centre of a global recall.

 The ministry said Takata had until Friday to respond, and the country's consumer protection agency could issue alerts based on the information Takata provides.